Can I Change Jobs While on Workers’ Compensation in Pennsylvania?

 amazon workers warehouse work injury lawyerIf you’re on workers compensation after a work injury, but looking for a new job, you may be asking: Can I change jobs while on workers’ compensation in Pennsylvania?
 The answer to this question is a bit complicated and has multiple layers to it, which we will break down in this article.
 The first layer of the answer is: your workers’ compensation is based on when your work-related injury occurred.
 If you qualified for workers’ compensation at the time of the injury, then you are eligible to receive those benefits after suffering a work injury.

-If you quit your job while on workers' compensation, your former employer's workers' compensation insurance must still pay for medical treatment that is reasonable and necessary to the work injury.
+If you quit your job while on workers’ compensation, your former employer’s workers’ compensation must still pay for medical treatment that is reasonable and necessary to the work injury.
 If you are currently receiving total disability wage loss benefits, then you are entitled to keep receiving those payments until you recover or work is available.
 If you are receiving partial disability benefits, your benefits should continue until you recover and are able to take on work that pays more, or you get a new job that pays more.

 Finally, if you quit your job while on workers’ compensation, you may negotiate with your employer for a lump sum settlement, which is when the employer pays the injured worker one larger sum of money rather than paying in weekly installments.